EnzoMachiavelli/ragnarok-macros/README.md

 - Fixed the issue when not having a bwing or teleclip for iTele macro
 - Fixed autoMoveOnDeath once save on kafra
 - Seperate files for each functions
-- Added logs for every success or failure macro
+- Added log output in console for every success or failure macro